QoS Aware and Survivable Network Design for Planned Wireless Sensor Networks: Design constraints to ensure end-to-end performance objectives

 We also permit \emph{slow fading} of links; so the link PER can vary slowly over time, thus leading to the concept of ``link outage''.
 We say, a link is in outage if the PER of the link exceeds a target maximum link PER, designated by $q_{\max}$ (obtained as a function of the target SNR, $\gamma_{\min}$).
 Let us denote by $p_{\mathrm{out}}$, the maximum probability of a link being in outage.

 Before proceeding further, we summarize for our convenience, the notations used in the development of the model.

-\textbf{User requirements:} \begin{description} \item[$L$] The longest distance from a source to the base-station (in meters) \item[$k$] The required number of node disjoint paths between each source and the base-station \item[${d}_{\max}$] The maximum acceptable end-to-end delay of a packet sent by a source (packet length is assumed to be fixed and given) \item[$p_{\mathrm{del}}$] Packet delivery probability: the probability that a packet is not dropped \emph{and} meets the delay bound (assuming that at least one path is available from each source to the base station). \end{description} \textbf{Parameters obtained from the standard:} \begin{description} \item[$D_q(\cdot)$] The c.d.f.\ of packet delay on a link with PER $q$, given that the packet is not dropped; $D^{(h)}_q(\cdot)$ denotes the $h$-fold convolution of $D_q(\cdot)$ \item[$b(\cdot)$] The mapping from SNR to link BER for the modulation scheme \item[$\delta(\cdot)$] The mapping from PER to packet drop probability over a link \end{description} \textbf{Design parameters:} \begin{description} \item[$P_{\mathrm{xmt}}$] The transmit power over a link (assumed here to be the same for all nodes) \item[$\gamma_{\min}$] The target SNR on a link \item[$q_{\max}$] The target maximum PER on a link (derived from the BER function $b(\gamma_{\min})$ and the customer specified packet length) \end{description} \textbf{Parameters obtained by making field measurements:} \begin{description} \item[$r_{\max}$] The maximum allowed length of a link on the field to meet the target SNR, and outage probability requirements \item[$p_{\mathrm{out}}$] The maximum probability of a link SNR falling below $\gamma_{\min}$ due to temporal variations.
+\textbf{User requirements:} \begin{description} \item[$L$] The longest distance from a source to the base-station (in meters) \item[$k$] The required number of node disjoint paths between each source and the base-station \item[${d}_{\max}$] The maximum acceptable end-to-end delay of a packet sent by a source (packet length is assumed to be fixed and given) \item[$p_{\mathrm{del}}$] Packet delivery probability: the probability that a packet is not dropped \emph{and} meets the delay bound (assuming that at least one path is available from each source to the base station). \end{description} \textbf{Parameters obtained from the standard:} \begin{description} \item[$D_q(\cdot)$] The cumulative distribution function of packet delay on a link with PER $q$, given that the packet is not dropped; $D^{(h)}_q(\cdot)$ denotes the $h$-fold convolution of $D_q(\cdot)$.
+Under the lone packet model, $D_q(\cdot)$ is obtained by a simple analysis of the backoff and attempt process at a node, as defined in the IEEE~802.15.4 standard for beaconless mesh networks. \item[$b(\cdot)$] The mapping from SNR to link BER for the modulation scheme \item[$\delta(\cdot)$] The mapping from PER to packet drop probability over a link.
+Note that even when there is no contention, packets could be lost due to random channel errors on links (i.e., non-zero link PER).
+A failed packet transmission is reattempted at most three times before being dropped. \end{description} \textbf{Design parameters:} \begin{description} \item[$P_{\mathrm{xmt}}$] The transmit power over a link (assumed here to be the same for all nodes) \item[$\gamma_{\min}$] The target SNR on a link \item[$q_{\max}$] The target maximum PER on a link \end{description} \textbf{Parameters obtained by making field measurements:} \begin{description} \item[$r_{\max}$] The maximum allowed length of a link on the field to meet the target SNR, and outage probability requirements \item[$p_{\mathrm{out}}$] The maximum probability of a link SNR falling below $\gamma_{\min}$ due to temporal variations.
 A link is ``bad'' if its outage probability is worse than $p_{\mathrm{out}}$, and ``good'', otherwise \end{description}

 \textbf{To be derived:} \begin{description} \item [$h_{\max}$] The hop count bound on each path, required to meet the packet delivery objectives \end{description}

 \textbf{Remark:} In practice, the value $k$ can be chosen so that a network monitoring and repair process ensures that a path is available from each source to the BS at all times.
 The choice of $k$ is not in the scope of our formulation, and would depend on how quickly the network monitoring process can detect node failures, and how rapidly the network can be repaired.
 We, thus, assume that, whenever a packet needs to be delivered from a source to the BS, there is a path available, and, by appropriate choice of the path parameters (the length of each link, and the number of hops), we ensure the delivery probability, $p_{\mathrm{del}}$.